istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 are standards and guidelines for federal computer systems that are developed by [National Institute of Standards and Technology (NIST)](https://www.nist.gov/).
-Not everyone requires FIPS compliance, but FIPS compliance means meeting all the necessary security requirements established by the U.S. government for protecting sensitive information.
+Not everyone requires FIPS compliance, but FIPS compliance means meeting all the necessary security requirements established by the US government for protecting sensitive information.
 It is required when working with the federal government.
 To follow the guidelines developed by the US government relating to cybersecurity, many in the private sector voluntarily use these FIPS standards.